shiroyuki/com.shiroyuki.www/docs/source/misc/resume.rst

 *Employed by Redwood Strategic Inc., Toronto, ON, Canada (March 23, 2010 - March 31, 2010)*

-- Updated the website about the campaign with Australian Tourism Authority on CampusPerks.ca including the system that maintained the applications to win a free trip to Australia.
 - Re-create the homepage of CampusPerks.ca
+- Update the website about the campaign with Australian Tourism Authority on CampusPerks.ca including the system that maintained the applications to win a free trip to Australia.
-- The total time of development was actually 24 hours.
+.. - The total time of development was actually 24 hours.
 The rest was the delay in communication.

 Education
 =========